sipemu/excel-to-parquet/README.md

 - Skip rows option for files with headers not in the first row
 - Specify custom output directory
 - Simple command-line interface
+- Currently, no type inference, all data is stored as strings
+- First sheet is used.
+Currently, no support for selecting a specific sheet.

 ## Installation